-The ground temperature causes the precipitation to freeze upon impact, thus creating ice.
+The low ground temperature causes the precipitation to freeze upon impact, thus creating ice.

-This type of ice gets its name from its ability to blend in with its surroundings.
+Black ice gets its name from its ability to blend in with its surroundings.

 "It's called black ice because it tends to look like the rest of the pavement on the road, but it's actually clear," Lee said.

-While the sensors themselves are usually very accurate, their placement on a vehicle can make them less reliable.
+While the sensors are usually very accurate, their placement on a vehicle can make them less reliable.

-In addition, these thermometers can also read lower if rain water hits the sensors and evaporates while the car is at a higher speed.
+In addition, these thermometers can also read lower if rainwater hits the sensors and evaporates while the car is at a higher speed.

-Due to the restrictions of a car's thermometers, the best way to know if roads are icy before heading out the door is to be aware of when, where and how black ice forms.
+Due to the restrictions of a car's thermometer, the best way to know if roads are icy before heading out the door is to be aware of when, where and how black ice forms.